citp/privacy-policy-historical/s/se/see/seeknews.info.md

   * _\- To improve our Site_
 We may use feedback you provide to improve our products and services.
   * _\- To send periodic emails_
 We may use the email address to respond to their inquiries, questions, and/or other requests.
+If User decides to opt-in to our mailing list, they will receive emails that may include company news, updates, related product or service information, etc. If at any time the User would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.